 The arcade in the Fisher building includes 40 varieties of marble from Europe, Africa and parts of the US.
 30 feet wide by 44 feet

-goldfish, turtles and five talking macaws, the theater was a very special part of the building.
-Decorated with a Mayan/Byzantine
+turtles and five talking macaws, the theater was a very special part of the building.
+Decorated with a Mayan/Byzantine motif, the

-motif, the gilded walls dazzled visitors who attended movies, organ recitals, performances by the house orchestra and stage
+gilded walls dazzled visitors who attended movies, organ recitals, performances by the house orchestra and stage shows.
+The

-shows.
-The cavernous theater seated 3500 and was decorated with gilded statues, banana trees, columns, and frescos.
-Even
+cavernous theater seated 3500 and was decorated with gilded statues, banana trees, columns, and frescos.
+Even the organ

 The organ, a 4 manual, 34 rank Wurlitzer, was installed in the theater as a memorial to the parents of the seven Fisher Brothers

-influenced the specification of the organ voicing given to the manufacturer.
-The resulting instrument contains stops not usually
+the specification of the organ voicing given to the manufacturer.
+The resulting instrument contains stops not usually found on

-found on theater organs (French Horn, Cor Anglais, Quintadena Celeste, Pedal Open Wood Diapason and a large number of
+theater organs (French Horn, Cor Anglais, Quintadena Celeste, Pedal Open Wood Diapason and a large number of string ranks).

-string ranks).
 The reeds are filled with fire, the strings are lush and the flutes and tibias are mellow and sweet.
-This allows the
+This allows the music of Bach

-music of Bach and Widor to be performed with magnificent glory as well as the music of Gershwin, Rogers and Porter.
-Another
+and Widor to be performed with magnificent glory as well as the music of Gershwin, Rogers and Porter.
+Another significant feature

-significant feature of the organ is the arrangement of the stop tabs by chamber rather than just loud-to-soft within a pitch as is
+of the organ is the arrangement of the stop tabs by chamber rather than just loud-to-soft within a pitch as is common on other

 In the Fisher Theater, the organ was installed in 4 chambers with the grand piano on a small balcony on the left side of the